TejDyal/RacketFuryPSVRLeagueBackend/README.txt

 Anyone can use the Player database to find a player that is on their server.
 Players who register will include their PSN ID, server and initial self-assessed standard (Good, intermediate and Beginner).
 This is all the information needed to register on the database.
 On registering, players will be recommended to also submit their email address (private) so that the league organiser can send notifications of the new season start dates and announcements of the end of season results.

                    ---------------CODING IMPLEMENTATION---------------

+---------------Programming Tools and languages to be used---------------

 The relational database of the league and players structure will be designed using MySQL Workbench.
 PHP will be the chosen language to query the database at the backend.
-HTML5, CSS, CSS Grid, and Javascript will be used for frontend development.
-All languages will be learnt via www.Udemy.com courses and www.W3Schools.com.
+HTML5, CSS, CSS Grid, and Javascript will be used for frontend development due to the level of knowledge and current learning curve of the developer (me, Tej Dyal).

 ---------------Priority features and functions to implement for this project:---------------